goodwill80/Refresher-on-DS-and-Algo/BackendNotes.md

 - Authentication and Authorization: Middleware can handle authentication and authorization processes to ensure that only authorized users or applications can access the API.
 It can validate access tokens, authenticate user credentials, enforce role-based access controls, and perform other security-related tasks.

+19. What is multithreading and how is it achieved?
+- CPU is the processor which uses processing units, known as cores, to process instructions
+- Every core is a worker
+- Every java code we write is sent over to the processor in the form of a thread (pathway or conveyor belt)
+- Therefore, each of the cores execute the instructions provided by the threads
+- Hence, the higher the cores the CPU has, the more threads or instructions you can process at the same time
+- A Multi-threaded application runs on many threads, hence, different parts of the code are running on different threads
+- It is important to note that by default, an application is single threaded.
+- The thread the code runs on by default is call the MAIN THREAD
+- Every application has a main thread

+20. What are the limitation of single threaded application?
+- A single threaded application runs everything on a main thread
+- A time intensive task will block other codes from running
+- This is very inefficient as time intensive task should runs on a separate thread

+21. What is concurrency?
+- It means running the code, by performing more than 1 task at a time i.e. branching out different threads
+- Multi-threading achieve concurrency
+- This is done by creating threads, and running non-time intensive code on the main thread, and the time intensive ones on other threads
+- Example Thread thread = new Thread(Runnable task)

+22. What is JMS or Java Message Service?
+- it is a Java API that enables applications to asynchronously send and receive messages.
+- It is just like a middleware, which is placed in the middle of components or clients.
+- It served as a middleman, where one component can publish a message to the broker
+- While another component consumes the message from the broker
+- Hence, the concept of a publisher and subscriber